Leica V-LUX Typ 114 vs Panasonic TZ200

 It is notable that the V-LUX Typ 114 has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the V-LUX Typ 114 and the TZ200 are recent models that are part of the current product line-up.
-The V-LUX Typ 114 replaced the earlier Leica V-LUX 4, while the TZ200 followed on from the Panasonic TZ100.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the V-LUX Typ 114 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica V-LUX Typ 114 and the Panasonic TZ200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.